Create a logs-based metric

 If you go back to the webapp URL and click the products on the home page, it's also much more responsive and you shouldn't encounter any HTTP errors.

-Go back to the load generator, click the Reset Stats button in the right top.
+Go back to the load generator, click the Reset Stats button in the top right.
 The failure percentage is reset and you should not see it increasing anymore.